Your Kentucky Derby 2024 pick is likely wrong. Here's why each horse can or can't win

 Why he can win: He’s the fastest horse, and if he runs back anywhere close to his Florida Derby form no one is going to beat him.
 Owner Mike Repole is due some Derby luck.

 Why he can’t win: Good race, bad race, good race, bad race, good race.
-He’s due a bad race, and the No. 17 post is 0 for 44 all time.
+He’s due a bad race.

 18. Stronghold